-Andy Avalos is entering his third season as an assistant coach at Boise State, his alma mater.
-The former Bronco linebacker served as the team's defensive line coach in his first two seasons (2012-13), but returns to coach the position he played for 2014.
+Andy Avalos is entering his fourth season as an assistant coach at Boise State, his alma mater, and second in charge of the program’s linebackers.
+The former Bronco linebacker served as the team's defensive line coach in his first two seasons (2012-13), but returned to coach the position he played in 2014.

-Three players have combined to earn five All-Mountain West honors since his arrival, including two-time first-team honoree Demarcus Lawrence, and fellow first-team recipients Mike Atkinson and Ricky Tjong-A-Tjoe.
+During Avalos’ two seasons overseeing the defensive line, three Broncos combined to earn five All-Mountain West honors, including two-time first-team honoree Demarcus Lawrence, and fellow first-team recipients Mike Atkinson and Ricky Tjong-A-Tjoe.
 Lawrence also earned All-America accolades in 2013 from both the Walter Camp Foundation (second team) and SI.com (honorable mention).

 The Broncos ranked 11th-nationally in sacks in 2012 (2.92), and tied for 30th in tackles-for-loss (6.7) in 2013.
 Lawrence ranked amongst the national leaders in sacks in each season under Avalos, finishing 2012 ranked tied for 18th (0.86 per game), and tied for 10th-nationally in 2013 (0.88).